h-joo/leetcodestudy/README.md

 ## Setup for assignment submission

 1. Create a public repository
+1. Go to `Settings` of the repository, go to `collborators` click `Add people` and add `h-joo`.
+1. Click 'pending invite' and  you will be able to copy the invitation link, send it to the tutor.
 1. Create a directory for each week.

 ## Problem Solving